 The RCOphth does not have dedicated car park spaces, however, there are two disabled spaces directly opposite our main entrance on Stephenson Way.
 Please note these are for blue badge holders only.
 Please see Camden Council’s website for more details or look at the Transport for London website for alternative methods.

 The main entrance on Stephenson Way is at street level and therefore fully accessible for any visitors with disabilities.
 There is a call button on the left hand side of the entrance which visitors can press to alert the receptionist who will open the sliding door.
 The reception desk is just inside the main entrance, on the left-hand side, where visitors can request any assistance from reception.

 From reception, visitors can access the passenger lift to all six floors of the building.
 All floors have step-free access, although they do not have fully motorized doors, so visitors may require some assistance.
 There are disabled-access toilets on both the ground and fourth floors.
 The fourth floor toilet is accessible via the Council Room so visitors who are attending meetings there do not need to leave the floor.
 We would be pleased to assign a member of staff to escort visitors around the building.

 Assistance Dogs are welcome at the RCOphth and a water bowl is available.

 Our Lecture Theatre has an induction loop for visitors to use during seminars or courses held at the College.

-If you have any accessibility questions, either before or during your visit, you can contact Paul Heading, Facilities Manager on 020 3770 5346 or ask for him at the reception desk.
+If you have any accessibility questions, either before or during your visit, you can contact Natasha, Office & Facilities Manager on 020 3770 5346 or ask for her at the reception desk.

 The museum collections are not open to the public but can be viewed by appointment.
 The Honorary Curator welcomes enquiries on any aspect of the history of ophthalmology – please contact [email protected] for further information.